Adrian "Fletch" Fletcher: Temporary paralysis

 Walkinshaw had to lie in bed for most of the story as Fletch was unable to move.
 He found himself falling asleep between takes as he was still in the bed.
 The actor felt that being in bed helped him realise how frustrating it would be for Fletch and let his "emotions wash over [him] and come out of [him]."
 Walkinshaw found working with his co-stars helpful as he could use their performance to boost his performance.
 He explained that when some actors give a powerful performance for their close-up, but fail to maintain this emotion for his close-up, he can struggle to perform to his best ability.
 Raf eventually diagnosis Fletch with Guillain–Barré syndrome, but when he treats Fletch for this, the nurse suffers from anaphylactic shock.
 Walkinshaw stated that Raf's treatment almost kills Fletch.
 As Fletch continues to recover from his paralysis, he begins physiotheraphy and manages to walk a few steps.
 However, Fletch tries to do too much and falls, dislocating his shoulder and knocking patient Jay Nevin (Cassidy Little) unconscious.
 As Jay has a seizure and starts foaming at the mouth, Fletch is forced to help him as he cannot reach the call button.
 Fletch "hoists" himself from his bed and lays next to Jay, stopping him choking and shouting for help.
 The aftermath of Fletch's stabbing was filmed before the actual stabbing as it was part of the standalone episode.
 Because of this, Walkinshaw was required to remember multiple scripts at once while pretending not to know about following episodes onscreen.
 Series production manager Ali Liddle thought that it was "quite a discipline for [him] to remember".

-Walkinshaw reprises his role in Casualty again during its thirty-third series for a two-part crossover episode with Holby City, originally broadcast in March 2019.
-He returned for another episode during the series, originally broadcast on 13 April 2019.
-Fletch appears when Charlie reports nurse David Hide (Jason Durr) to him for assault.
-In the previous episode, David pushes Charlie to the floor in defence after he repeatedly aggressively shoves him.
-Durr explained that David finds the situation "distressing".